 Receiving Cryptoassets to the Trezor One

-- To receive cryptoassets into your Trezor One, select the specific cryptocurrency you want, from the drop down menu at the top left.
+To receive cryptoassets into your Trezor One, select the specific cryptocurrency you want, from the drop down menu at the top left.
 Note that these are not a comprehensive list of all the coins that the Trezor One supports.
 If the coin is not on this list, but is supported by the Trezor One, then you will need to use a third party interface to access the coin with the Trezor One.
-Go here for a list of coins that are accessed via third party interfaces and where to download these interfaces.

 Sending Cryptoassets from the Trezor One